home-assistant/home-assistant.io/source/_integrations/seventeentrack.markdown

 ha_integration_type: integration
 ---

-The `seventeentrack` sensor platform allows users to get package data tied to their [17track.net](https://api.17track.net/en) account.
+The 17TRACK integration platform allows users to get package data tied to their [17track.net](https://api.17track.net/en) account.
 The platform creates both summary sensors, which show the number of packages in a current state (e.g., "In Transit"), as well as individual sensors for each package within the account.

 ## Getting Your API Token